Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 1. Pantheon Fountain in Piazza della Rotuna

-In 1711, Pope Clement XI commissioned the young sculptor Filippo Barigoni to radically alter design.
+In 1711, Pope Clement XI commissioned the young sculptor Filippo Barigoni to radically alter the design.
 An ancient Egyptian obelisk, dating back to the reign of Rameses II, was installed on a plinth in the center.

 The plinth was decorated with four water-spouting dolphins and the pope’s coat of arms.
 Barigoni also created a new base for the fountain.